-Scheme Property means the property of the Company to be given to the Depositary for safe-keeping, as required by the FCA Regulations and in accordance with the requirements of Article 21(8) of the AIFMD.
+Scheme Property means the property of the Company to be given to the Depositary for safe-keeping, as required by the FCA Regulations.

 Share Class means a particular class of shares as described in section 4.

 Shareholder means a holder of shares in the Company.